 The Board is the general policy-making body of the college.
 Its functions include broad oversight of college activities, consideration of new course offerings, major changes to the curriculum and approval of the budget.
 Representatives from each group in the college community work together on the Board to determine policy and guide the development of Narrabundah College.
-Membership consists of three parent representatives, two teacher representatives, two students, the Principal and a community representative nominated by the Education Directorate.
+Membership consists of two parent representatives, two teacher representatives, two student representative, one P&C representative, the Principal and a community representative nominated by the Education Directorate.
 The Principal is the Executive Officer of the Board.